braze-inc/braze-docs/_docs/_hidden/private_betas/idle_campaigns.md

 ---
-nav_title: "Idle Campaigns"
+nav_title: "Idle Campaigns and Canvases"
-permalink: "/idle_campaigns/"
+permalink: "/idle_campaigns_canvases/"
 hidden: true
 ---

-# Idle campaigns
+# Idle campaigns and Canvases

-> This reference article explains the idle status for campaigns and provides answers to frequently asked questions.
+> This reference article explains the idle status for campaigns and Canvases and provides answers to frequently asked questions.

-When a campaign is no longer sending messages, Braze will assign an idle status to these campaigns to help sort and manage your list of campaigns.
-Using this new filter, you can filter through your campaigns and see which campaigns will be automatically stopped and the associated stop date.
+{% alert note %}
+In 2024, Canvases will be marked **Idle** and stopped, similar to campaigns.
+When Canvases are idle or stopped, they will follow the logic in this document.
+{% endalert %}

+Campaigns and Canvases are assigned an idle status when they have not sent messages or entered users in some time.
+These campaigns and Canvases will be automatically stopped at their associated stop dates.
+You can filter for idle campaigns and Canvases to help you sort and manage your list of campaigns and Canvases.

+## Idle campaigns

 On an ongoing basis, the idle campaigns that meet the following criteria will be stopped: